-CTE S CTE Standards and Benchmarks 01.0 Demo nstrate human relations skills necessary for success in marketing occupations - the student will be able to: 01.01 Demonstrate the ability to collaborate effectively with team members or partnerships, leadership, and with peers from socio-cultural and socio-economic backgrounds, genders, disabilities and ages.
-01.02 Demonstrate interpersonal skills (e.g. courtesy, loyalty, being a team player, adaptability, empathy, etc.).
-01.03 Demonstrate personality traits important to business (e.g. interest, enthusiasm, honesty, responsibility, flexibility, integrity, credibility, reliability and perseverance, etc.).
-01.04 Demonstrate the ability to use creative problem solving, decision-making, and critical thinking strategies.
+CTE S CTE Standards and Benchmarks 01.0 Demonstrate human relations skills necessary for success in marketing occupations - the student will be able to: 01.01 Demonstrate the ability to collaborate effectively with team members or partnerships, leadership, and with peers from so and socio-economic backgrounds, genders, disabilities and ages. ocio-cultural 01.02 Demonstrate interpersonal skills (e.g. courtesy, loyalty, being a team player, adaptability, empathy, etc.).
+01.03 Demonstrate personality traits important to business (e.g. interest, enthusiasm, honesty, responsibility, flexibility, integrit reliability and perseverance, etc.). ty, credibility, 01.04 Demonstrate the ability to use creative problem solving, decision-making, and critical thinking strategies.
 01.05 Demonstrate self-management, initiative, multitasking, team management techniques and organizational skills.
-(Optionally, demonstrate the ability to utilize team management software.)
-01.06 Explain the concepts of self-knowledge, self-esteem, and self-image.
+(Optional demonstrate the ability to utilize team management software.) ally, 01.06 Explain the concepts of self-knowledge, self-esteem, and self-image.
 01.07 Demonstrate professional behavior, etiquette and acceptance of feedback.
 01.08 Demonstrate respect for the opinions, cultural diversity, customs, and individual differences of others.
-01.09 Set personal and career goals and develop a plan of action to achieve those goals, including searching and optionally, applying for jobs.
-01.10 Develop and demonstrate the human relations skills needed for successful entry and progress in the occupation selected by the student as a career objective.
-02.0 Demo nstrate proficiency in applying communication and technology skills - the student will be able to: 02.01 Identify and apply effective workplace communication skills (i.e. verbal, nonverbal, written and electronic).
+01.09 Set personal and career goals and develop a plan of action to achieve those goals, including searching and optionally, a jobs. applying for 01.10 Develop and demonstrate the human relations skills needed for successful entry and progress in the occupation selecte student as a career objective. ed by the 02.0 Demonstrate proficiency in applying communication and technology skills - the student will be able to: 02.01 Identify and apply effective workplace communication skills (i.e. verbal, nonverbal, written and electronic).